holoubekm/holoubkovi/website/content/en/home/index.md

 # What, who, a wedding?!

-It's true..
+It's true...
 Dominika was not scared enough and said yes.

 We really appreciate that you want to spend our special day with us.
-Therefore, we crafted this website together to make it easier for everyone.
+Therefore, we crafted this website to make it easier for everyone.

 **We are looking forward to seeing you on August 17, 2024 at Jitkovský Mlýn, a short distance from Chotěboř**